biomoff/UoA_Metagenomics_Workshop/README.md

 If it does not run within the allocated time, view your job using `squeue --me` to find the JOBID, and cancel the job using `scancel JOBID`.

-remove the incompleted output folder using:
+remove the incomplete output folder using:
 ```bash
 rm -rf 1_READ-QC
 ```